What is the primary benefit of using memoization in dynamic programming?

 Time complexity

-It employs backtracking to explore all possible solutions to overlapping subproblems
+Using brute-force to explore all possible solutions

 What is the primary goal of using dynamic programming?